jdubois/jdubois-langchain4j-demo/README.md

 - How to generate an image using Dalle-3.
 - How to generate text
   - In the cloud using GPT-5-mini on Microsoft Foundry
-  - Locally with llama3.2 running in Ollama
+  - Locally with mistral running in Ollama
 - How to use a chat conversation with memory of the context
 - How to ingest data into a vector database, and use it
   - In the cloud using Azure AI Search